Kaljurand/K6nele/README.md

 The main goals of this project is to offer support for Estonian speech recognition on the Android platform, as well as grammar-based speech recognition for voice command applications.

-How to add support for other languages than Estonian is detailed in https://github.com/Kaljurand/K6nele/issues/38

 For documentation, APKs, app store links, news etc. see <http://kaljurand.github.io/K6nele/>.